Table of Contents[Hide][Show]

 - Avoid items with individual packaging.

-- Exchange your conventional pads or tampons with menstrual cups or reusable pads.
+- Exchange your conventional pads or tampons with menstrual cups, reusable pads, or period underwear.

 8. Wash Linens, Curtains, and Pillows Regularly

 It’s not only your clothes that need regular washing but so do your linens bed sheets, curtains, and pillows.

 Curtains can accumulate dust and other types of debris.
 Bedsheets and pillows can be breeding grounds for bedbugs and house mites.